JarekErvin/JarekErvin.github.io/_posts/2016-07-03-Obligatory-Inaugural-Post.md

 ---

 Hey everyone.
 Here is my first blog post.
-I’m going to dispense with a ceremony or manifesto, since I’ve got some other things I’d like to post about right away.
+I’m going to dispense with ceremony or manifesto, since I’ve got some other things I’d like to post about right away.
 In the meantime though, I figured I could at least call attention to two recent projects I’ve worked on:

 The first is a mixtape I made for IASPM-US.
 I’m really into mixtapes these days, and I thought it would be fun to make one for the great series IASPM runs on their website.
 I put together a collection of 1970s punk music that I’ve come across during my dissertation research.
 Essentially, the goal was to highlight things that fall outside of the standard narrative about punk – the “Ramones looking tough in leather jackets” story – that gets repeated regularly.
 I included a short set of liner notes with the tape saying… pretty much that.